vl4ds/Documentation/device-type-developers-guide/parse.rst

 Parse & Events
 ==============

-The ``parse`` method is the core method in a typical device-type handler.
+The ``parse`` method is the core method in a typical device handler.

 All messages from the device are passed to the ``parse`` method.
 It is responsible for turning those messages into something the SmartThings platform can understand.

-Because the ``parse`` method is responsible for handling raw device messages, their implementations vary greatly across different device-types.
-This guide will not discuss all these different scenarios (see the `Z-Wave device-type guide <building-z-wave-device-types.html>`__ or `ZibBee device-type guide <building-zigbee-device-types.html>`__ for protocol-specific information).
+Because the ``parse`` method is responsible for handling raw device messages, their implementations vary greatly across different device types.
+This guide will not discuss all these different scenarios (see the `Z-Wave Device Handler Guide <building-z-wave-device-handlers.html>`__ or `ZibBee Device Handler guide <building-zigbee-device-handlers.html>`__ for protocol-specific information).

 Consider an example of a simplified ``parse`` method (modified from the CentraLite Switch):